simonrouard/CRASH/README.md

 Moreover, the flexibility of diffusion models lets us perform sound design on drums such as : regeneration of variations of a sound, class-conditional/class mixing generation, interpolations between sounds or inpainting.
 By using the latent representation given by the forward Ordinary Differential Equation, you can also load any 44.1kHz drum sound and manipulate it.
+It has to be of length 21.000 if you use the pretrained checkpoints provided.

 ## Requirements